microsoft/jacdac-stm32x0/jacdac-v1-spec.md

 ### Virtual registers

-Devices can exposed virtual registers.
+Devices can expose virtual registers.
 Each register is logically between 1 bit and 236 bytes in size.
 If register is written with a value shorter than register size, the value is zero-extended or sign-extended depending on register.